Everything You Need To Know About Wastewater

 What is Wastewater?

 Runoff from storms is also considered wastewater.
-That's because rainwater can carry chemicals and other harmful substances from roadways into the sewage system, which means that those chemicals could end up in someone's home if not treated properly.
+That's because rain can carry chemicals and other harmful substances from roadways into the sewage system, which means those chemicals could end up in someone's home if the sewage isn't treated properly.

 Wastewater is water that has just been used.
 When you flush the toilet or drain the bath, you're disposing of wastewater that you've been using.
 Be that as it may, your house isn't the main source of wastewater, either.

 Runoff from storms is also considered wastewater.
-That is because water can convey chemicals and other toxic substances from roadways into the sewage system, which implies that those chemicals could end up in someone's home if not treated accordingly.
+That is because water can carry chemicals and other toxic substances from roadways into the sewage system, which means those chemicals could end up in someone's home if not treated properly.

 Facts